One of the most frequent pain points for qualitative researchers?

 - Key uses: automated note-taking, transcription, theme identification, and pattern recognition

-- Popular tools include Looppanel, Atlas.ti, and MAXQDA
+- Popular AI tools for qualitative analysis include Looppanel, Atlas.ti, MAXQDA, and NVivo

 - Best practices: Use AI as an assistant, verify outputs, and maintain data security